Kevin Lala

-Kevin Neville Lala (formerly Kevin Neville Laland; born 5 October 1962) is an English evolutionary biologist who is Professor of Behavioural and Evolutionary Biology at the University of St Andrews in Scotland.
+Kevin Neville Lala (formerly Laland; born 5 October 1962) is an English evolutionary biologist who is Professor of Behavioural and Evolutionary Biology at the University of St Andrews in Scotland.
 Educated at the University of Southampton and University College London, he was a Human Frontier Science Program fellow at the University of California, Berkeley before joining the University of St Andrews in 2002.
 He is one of the co-founders of niche construction theory and a prominent advocate of the extended evolutionary synthesis.
 He is a fellow of the Royal Society of Edinburgh and the Society of Biology.
 He has also received a European Research Council Advanced Grant, a Royal Society Wolfson Research Merit Award, and a John Templeton Foundation grant.
 He was the president of the European Human Behaviour and Evolution Association from 2007 to 2010 and a former president of the Cultural Evolution Society.
 Lala is currently an external faculty of the Konrad Lorenz Institute for Evolution and Cognition Research.